It All Starts Here

 "You're beautiful," He said, and I kissed him deeply.
 He rolled on top of me, the covers falling off.
 His naked body was on top of mine and we were in complete sync.

-The world faded away in the end, when I kissed his chest as he settled down.
-"I love you."
-I said, and it was clear that this was a first for me.
+In the end, when he settled on the bed beside me, I kissed his chest softly.
+"I love you," I said, and it was clear that this was a first for me.
 He smiled back at me, "I love you too."

 The real world returned to me, and I looked up at this man with a gasp and an elevated heart rate.
 I didn't even know his name, but I knew I couldn't let him die.
 My emotions were turning, my stomach felt sick, and I was likely to throw up on him rather than save him.
 I love this man, or, I will.